chrischarlesgibson/Weather-Dashboard/README.md

-# WeatherSeer
+# WeatherCast

 ## Description

 ---

-WeatherSeer is an application that presents a current day forecast as well as a five day future forecast for each city the user searchs for.
-It allows users to seaech for multiple cities easily and displays the most pretinent weather data so that the user can plan vacationas/daily activities accordingly.([Link to project found here](https://chrischarlesgibson.github.io/work-day-scheduler/)).
+WeatherCast is an application that presents a current day forecast as well as a five day future forecast for each city the user searchs for.
+It allows users to search for multiple cities easily and displays the most pretinent weather data so that the user can plan vacations/daily activities accordingly.([Link to project found here](https://chrischarlesgibson.github.io/Weather-Dashboard/)).

 ## Usage